grafana/loki/docs/sources/clients/promtail/configuration.md

 job_name: <string>

 # Describes how to parse log lines.
 Supported values [cri docker raw]
+# Deprecated in favor of pipeline_stages using the cri or docker stages.
 [entry_parser: <string> | default = "docker"]

 # Describes how to transform logs from targets.